Eve D'Souza

 Eve D'Souza (born 11 March 1979) is a Kenyan media personality, radio presenter and actress.
 She was a radio presenter at 98.4 Capital FM from 2001 until she left in November 2010.

 Early life

 D'Souza was born on 11 March, 1979 in Mombasa, Kenya to Andrew and Martina D’Souza.
 She has two siblings, Sharon and Jason D’Souza.
 She attended Loreto Convent and Aga Khan High School, Mombasa.
-She later joined Catholic University of Eastern Africa, Nairobi where she attained a Bachelor of Education degree in English and English Literature.
+She has come here to join Catholic University of Eastern Africa, Nairobi where she attained a Bachelor of Education degree in English and English Literature.
+She is related to Indian actor Genelia D'Souza.

 Personal life

 D'Souza married Simon Anderson on 16 November 2020 in a private wedding.

 Career

-In 2001, she joined 98.4 Capital FM till November 2010 hosting Mid morning show, Hits not Home work, The East African Chart and Capital in the Morning.

-D'Souza later ran Moonbeam Productions, a television producer responsible for Auntie Boss!, a sitcom that she co-produces and stars in, and became an "ambassador" for Store 66, a clothing store in Nairobi.
+In 2001, D'Souza joined 98.4 Capital FM till November 2010 hosting Mid morning show, Hits not Home work, The East African Chart and Capital in the Morning.
+She later ran Moonbeam Productions, a television producer responsible for Auntie Boss!, a sitcom that she co-produces and stars in, and became an "ambassador" for Store 66, a clothing store in Nairobi.